okami101/vuetify-admin/packages/docs/guide/authentication.md

 The [Basic HTTP Provider](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/auth/basic.js) can be used for basic cases.
 The full basic auth credentials will be simply sent to every XHR requests.

 By default, basic auth will just return the username used for credentials.
-If you prefer use a specific API endpoint in order to give to VA more user informations, which is recommended if you need functional profile editing, you must set the user route as follow :
+If you prefer use a specific API endpoint in order to give to VA more user information, which is recommended if you need functional profile editing, you must set the user route as follow :

 **`src/plugins/admin.js`**